 The information you provide to us is managed according to relevant privacy legislation.
 You can apply to get access or make amendments to your personal information at any time.

-Personal information is any information that identifies you.
+Personal information (also known as personal data) is any information that identifies you.
 It includes:

 Health information is a specific type of personal information which may include information about your physical or mental health or, disability.